SimeonTsvetanov/Quizzard/PROJECT-CHARTER.md

 ### 4. Change Log / Decisions

+- **2025-12-20:** **THEME DIALOG UX FIX** - Corrected a layering (z-index) and state management issue where the theme selection dialog would open underneath the navigation drawer.
+The fix ensures the drawer closes automatically when the dialog opens, and the dialog is guaranteed to appear on top of all other content, providing a seamless and intuitive user experience across all pages and devices.
 - **2025-06-08:** **FOLDER STRUCTURE REORGANIZATION** - Implemented feature-based architecture for better organization and scalability.
 Moved components to appropriate directories (src/features/\*, src/pages/, src/shared/components/).
 Extracted theme logic to a custom hook (useTheme.ts).
 Updated all import paths to reflect the new structure.
 - **2025-06-04:** Project charter created.
 Decided to focus on landing page and tool placeholders first.
 All styles/themes must be ready before feature work.
 - **2025-06-04:** Initialized git, created private GitHub repo, and pushed code.
 Local development and private remote workflow established.
 Will make public and enable GitHub Pages when ready.